Dragodraki/FNR---Find-and-replace/README.md

 Optical:
-- Added: HighDpiAware - Means clearer outlines of font and shape. shape
+- Added: HighDpiAware - Means clearer outlines of font and shape.
 - Added: Icon with the official ZZZProjects image
-- Added: To avoid truncated elements, the app is launched maximized on maximized on old OS
+- Added: To avoid truncated elements, the app is launched maximized on old OS
 - Changed: The app elements in the FormDesigner have all been rearranged
 - Changed: Donate image removed + logo is presented more favorably
 - Changed: Assembly information has been slightly adjusted

 Functional:
 - Full compatibility with Windows XP!!!
-(instead of .NET Framework 4.5 now only .NET Framework 4.0 is required) - the bug was error was that after compiling in VisualStudio the packer "ILMerge" took a higher framework as a new requirement, I used ILMerge on Windows XP and thus used its lower and thus set its lower requirement as a benchmark
+(instead of .NET Framework 4.5 now only .NET Framework 4.0 is required) - the error was that after compiling in VisualStudio the packer "ILMerge" took a higher framework as a new requirement, I used ILMerge on Windows XP and thus used its lower and thus set its lower requirement as a benchmark
-- After execution via command line, the (invisible) app and thus the process is the process is closed properly (entering ENTER in a visible terminal is no longer terminal to exit is no longer necessary), this was a very big bug in the original the original version of ZZZProjects
+- After execution via command line, the (invisible) app and thus the process is closed properly (entering ENTER in a visible terminal is no longer terminal to exit is no longer necessary), this was a very big bug in the original version of ZZZProjects
-- Self-generated file certificate included (better reputation on VirusTotal)

 -------------------------------